valenjet/upskill-in-testing-with-csharp/README.md

 ## Prerequisites
 To follow along with the examples in this book, you need the following:
 * A good working knowledge of the C# language.
-Neither C# nor .NET is not explained in detail.
+Neither C# nor .NET is explained in detail.
 * This book was written using zsh on a Mac.
 The commands are mostly limited to _cd_ to change director, _ls_ to list files, and the _dotnet_ command to run the tests.
 * The IDE used is Visual Studio Code (VS Code) with the C# Dev Kit extension.